-In 2010, Greenpeace posted a viral video highlighting Nestlé’s use of palm oil produced from unsustainable practices which destroy the major habitats of orangutans.
+Greenpeace released a viral video in 2010 highlighting Nestlé’s use of palm oil derived from unsustainable practices that devastate orangutan habitats.
 And the company did what any brand in a panic would do.
 It made a valiant attempt to remove the video.
-Following this, there was a strong backlash and protests from all social media communities followed.
-Nestlé had learned its most important social media lesson, although the difficult way.
-And that lesson is: open engagement is critical when it comes to social media.
+Following this, there was a strong backlash and protests from all social media communities.
+Nestlé had learned its most important social media lesson, albeit in a difficult way.
+And the lesson is that open engagement is critical when it comes to social media.

 It embraced a new social media strategy based on principles of open engagement and developed a new framework using data and insights gained from social media activities on various platforms.
 The insights garnered from this framework were to guide Nestlé in all its future campaigns and help build its reputation.

 Under the leadership of Pete Blackshaw, Global Head, Digital Marketing and Social Media, Nestlé created the Digital Acceleration Team (DAT).
 DAT is the digital leadership training program for digital marketing projects at Nestlé.
 The 12 members of each class are available to work on short-term projects for which the Nestlé units apply.
 Then they return to their units, bringing with them what Blackshaw calls “digital vitamins.”
 These “vitamins” are the supplemental expertise that can be used to assist with the digital transformation in the graduate’s home unit.

 The Training Program

 In an interview published in MIT Sloan Management Review, Pete Blackshaw explains the working of the DAT.